 If it’s time to change out your tires, check out Tirerack for fantastic deals.
 I’ve used them a bunch to find the best-priced tire for my application.
 They have reviews and even suggestions for your car.
 It makes tire buying effortless and the best part is they ship directly to you.

 Belts And Hoses

 Belts and hoses are another rubber component in the engine bay.
-These, like the tires deteriorate with time and need to be replaced.
-Depending on the age of your car you can check for these deteriorating hoses by feel, looking for bubbles or even leaks.
+These, like the tires, deteriorate with time and need to be replaced.
+Depending on the age of your car you can check for these deteriorating hoses by feeling, looking for bubbles, or even leaks.
 The clamps occasionally will give out before the hoses do.
 If you have one of these problems, replace both while you’re at it.
 Trust me it’ll save you a headache later.

 A bad belt can make squealing noises like my Toyota Camry did a little while back.
 Check out how I replaced the serpentine belt here, it’s easier than you think.

 Batteries are the one item people are actually on top of.
 They’re kind of obvious, once they give out they need to be replaced.